The Norfolk Cruise Terminal sits in downtown Norfolk, just steps from the city’s most walkable cruise-passenger attractions, restaurants, and museums.

 What you do: 7-minute walk to the Glass Light Hotel & Gallery at 201 Granby Street.
 Walk into the lobby.
 Spend 15 minutes looking at the chandelier, the corridor pieces, and the bar installation.
 Walk back.

 Why it works: Free, indoor, climate-controlled, and a piece of Norfolk almost no other cruise passenger sees.
-Best 60-minute option if it is raining or hot.
+Top 60-minute option if it is raining or hot.

 Option 5 — Pagoda + Waterfront Bench (20–30 min)